Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 SDX - Signed Direction Index (of the price) of an instrument

-The V coefficient of the directional component, taken with its sign, is a good metric to indicate the direction and momentum of the price of an instrument:
+The V coefficient of the directional component, taken with sign (and multiplied by 100) provides a "local" assessment of direction and "momentum" of the price of an instrument:

 Weighted version

-A weighted version can also be considered, by assigning different (positive) weights w(i) to the consecutive moves S(i):
+A weighted version can also be considered, by assigning different (positive) weights w(i) to the consecutive price changes ΔP(i)

 Relationships between the above concepts